-Asylum officers are in charge of facilitating the lodging of asylum applications in person, asylum interviews and rendering decisions at first instance.
-In the decision-making process, they are assisted by the Col Department, which provides information on specific issues in countries of origin and third countries which were raised during the asylum interview.
-The Head of the Asylum Office must further confirm the decision of asylum officers, and the BIA needs to provide positive 'security assessment' as outlined above (see List of authorities that intervene in each stage of the procedure).
+In the decision-making process, they are assisted by the CoI Department, which provides information on specific issues in countries of origin and third countries which were raised during the asylum interview.
+The Head of the RSD Department and then the Head of the Asylum Office must further confirm the decision of asylum officers, and BIA or DCOT need to provide a positive 'security assessment' as outlined above (see List of authorities that intervene in each stage of the procedure).